vispy/codecamp-esrf-2014/notes/notes.md

 * Implement examples with Luke's code
   * pannable & zoomable 2D plot
   * ...
+* Mechanism to use non ES-2.0 features (Exception if extension used is not available)
 * WebGL
   * Implement online backend (or prototype)
   * test whether the scene graph pan & zoom example can accept a custom Python